 Describe any variations in the standard(s) by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
-Standards for licensed child care centers and licensed and registered child care homes require those that care for children younger than 24 months of age to cover SIDS and safesleep practices in their pre-service and annual training hours.
-Listed family home standards are being adopted in FY'21.
-The standards will establish basic health and safety guidelines for these providers.
+Standards for licensed child care centers and licensed and registered child care homes require those that care for children younger than 24 months of age to cover SIDS and safe-sleep practices in their pre-service and annual training hours.
+Listed family home standards were adopted in March 2021.
+The standards establish basic health and safety guidelines for these providers.
 Listed family homes are exempt from receiving CCDF with the exception of relative-only providers.
-Relative-only listed family homes will be exempt from the new standards.
+Relative-only listed family homes are exempt from the new standards.